Kairva-Corp/PiCLI/README.md

-# PiCLI — ASCII Art Generator
+# PiCLI — Image to ASCII Art Generator

 PiCLI is a modern, high-performance terminal tool for converting images into stunning ASCII art.
 Built with **Textual**, it features a sleek, dark-themed interface and supports full-color conversions.